-

 Strength decreases gradually.

-Wind can cause sudden failure when decay is present.
+Wind can cause sudden failure if decay exists.

 Trees naturally lean toward light.